Jim-Duke/bumbyextras/docs/_research/immortal_invisible_god_only_wise.md

 ### Recommendation

 In examining the various versions I prefer the English Hymns revision.
 I think it is faithful to the original but is actually easier to both sing and understand.
+I cannot find a scan of the version of the English Hymnal with tunes; so had to resort to using later editions.
+The Riverdale Hymn Book is the oldest version that seems to have the favored arrangement, which I believe to be the one that Ralph Vaughan Williams harmonized.